Spark Methane Removal Webinar Series

 Recorded February 11, 2025

 Homeworld Collective’s co-founder and Founding Scientist, Paul Reginato, PhD, discusses the outcomes of a November 2024 Workshop on Biological Methane Removal.
 This workshop, co-hosted by Homeworld Collective and Spark Climate Solutions, brought together over 40 interdisciplinary experts to identify critical problems constraining the field of biological methane removal and express them in problem statements.
-Paul will discuss high-level scientific themes and research needs emerging from the workshop and lessons learned from this innovative workshop format.
+The webinar covered high-level scientific themes and research needs emerging from the workshop and lessons learned from this innovative workshop format.

 Key Challenges and Open Questions in Methane Oxidation by Atmospheric Radicals